target/libdart/README.md

 As you can see, we've added a new type, `dart::packet::view`, which is implicitly constructible from any instance of `dart::packet`.
-On the surface, `view` types appear to behave like any other **Dart** type, however, internally they do _**not**_ participate in reference counting, which, in the right circumstances, can be a huge performance win.
+On the surface, `view` types appear to behave like any other **Dart** type, however, internally they do _**not**_ participate in reference counting, instead caching a pointer to the instance they were constructed from, which, in the right circumstances, can be a huge performance win.

 Because we're using a `view` type, `work_really_hard` has become a pure function, spinning over its input without mutation and accumulating into a local (probably register backed)